-Istanbul for 3 days
+Istanbul in 3 days

-Best jewel among other worthy inTurkish crown - this is, without a doubt, Istanbul.
-The potent combination of eastern and western exotic sophistication can not leave indifferent any traveler, so guests tend to see in Istanbul for 3 days maximum its sights and beauties.
+The best pearl among the worthy in the Turkish crown is, without a doubt, Istanbul.
+The close interweaving of oriental exoticism and western sophistication cannot leave indifferent any traveler, and therefore guests strive to see in Istanbul in 3 days the maximum of its attractions and beauties.

-Quarter Grand Bazaar
+Grand Bazaar Quarter

-Above the Golden Horn
+Over the Golden Horn

-Istanbul - a city on two continents
+Istanbul - the city of two continents